egg1245/se-toolkit-lab-6/lab/tasks/required/task-3.md

 In Task 2 you built an agent that reads documentation.
 But documentation can be outdated — the real system is the source of truth.
 In this task you will give your agent a new tool (`query_api`) so it can talk to your deployed backend, and teach it to answer two new kinds of questions: static system facts (framework, ports, status codes) and data-dependent queries (item count, scores).

-## What you will build
+## What you will add

 You will add a `query_api` tool to the agent you built in Task 2.
 The agentic loop stays the same — you are just adding one more tool the LLM can call.
-The agent can now reach your deployed backend in addition to reading files.
+The agent can now send requests to your deployed backend in addition to reading files.

 ## CLI interface